loki256/fyber-challenge/README.md

 ## Description

 Challenge for the Position of Scala Developer at Fyber.
+(Challenge 1 "time series")

 ## Compiling